rmbolger/Posh-ACME/docs/Guides/Using-SecretManagement.md

 Get-SecretInfo -Vault $env:POSHACME_VAULT_NAME -Name '*poshacme*'
 ```

-If there was a problem accessing the vault, an error is thrown and the module falls back to storing the key with the account object.
+If there was a problem accessing the vault, an warning is thrown and the module falls back to storing the key with the account object.
 You can verify the current configuration for an account by checking the `VaultGuid` and `sskey` properties on account objects like this:

 ```powershell
 Get-PAAccount -List | Select-Object id,sskey,VaultGuid